-Puff Stitch: *YO, insert your hook in between the posts, pull up a loop.
+Puff Stitch: *YO, insert your hook, pull up a loop.
 Repeat from * 3 more times (inserting your hook into the same space).
 Then YO and pull through all the loops on your hook.

 Chain 121 with Gray.
 (To make your blanket bigger or smaller, chain any multiple of 5, then add 1.)

-ROW 1: Starting in the 3rd chain from the hook, work a HDC in each chain.
-When you reach the end of the chain, chain 2 and turn.
+Row 1: Starting in the 3rd chain from the hook, work 1 HDC.
+Work 1 HDC in each chain across the row.
+CH 2 and turn.

-ROWS 2-5: Work 4 rows of HDC in Gray, working in between the posts.
-(From now on you will always be inserting your hook in between the posts, even on the puff stitches).
-Chain 2 and turn at the end of each row.
+(From now on you will always be inserting your hook in between the posts, even on the puff stitches.)

-ROW 6: Work 4 HDCs in Gray.
+Row 6: Work 1 WHDC in each of the first 4 spaces with Gray.
 On the 4th stitch, pull through with Pink.
-On the 5th stitch, work a Puff stitch with Pink, carrying the Gray behind your work and crocheting over it.
-Right before you finish the stitch, pull through with Gray. *Work 4 HDCs in Gray, carrying the Pink yarn behind your work and crocheting over it.
-On the next stitch, work a Puff stitch with Pink, carrying the Gray behind your work and crocheting over it.
-Right before you finish the stitch, pull through with Gray.
+Work 1 puff stitch with Pink, carrying the Gray along your work and crocheting over it.
+Right before you finish the puff stitch, pull through with Gray. *Work 1 WHDC in the next 4 spaces with Gray, carrying the Pink yarn along your work and crocheting over it as you go.
+On the next stitch, work 1 puff stitch with Pink, carrying the Gray along your work and crocheting over it.
+Right before you finish the puff stitch, pull through with Gray.
 Repeat from * to the end of the row.
-Chain 2 and turn.
-Cut the Pink, leaving a tail long enough to weave in later.
+CH 2 and turn.
+Cut the Pink, leaving a tail long enough to weave into the blanket later.

-Note: As I was working this row I found the best way to keep my yarn from twisting as I carried yarn was to make sure that I always kept the Gray to the front and the Pink to the back of my work.
-You can see how to do this in the video above!
+Tip: As I was working this row I found the best way to keep my yarn from twisting as I carried it across the row was to make sure that I always kept the Gray to the front and the Pink to the back of my work each time I switched colors.

-ROW 7: With Gray, HDC across the row, inserting your hook in between the posts and also underneath the yarn that you carried through on the row below.
+Row 7: With Gray, work 1 WHDC in each space across the row, inserting your hook in between the stitches and also underneath the yarn that you carried through on the row below.
 (Sometimes it can be a little tricky to see, but this helps to make sure that the yarn doesn’t show through on either side.)
-When you get to the puffs, treat them as if they were regular HDC’s and just insert your hook on both sides of them.
-Chain 2 and turn.
+When you get to the puffs, make sure and work 1 stitch on either side of them.
+CH 2 and turn.